teads/TeadsSDK-iOS/README.md

 ## Build the sample app

 * Press 'Clone', wait until repository checkout
-* Open EbuzzingSDKSample.xcodeproj in XCode
+* Open TeadsSDKDemo.xcodeproj in XCode
 * Finally, build and test on your device

 ## Download the Teads SDK iOS library